 At first, these were basically plundering expeditions.
 The Assyrian army, which was feared everywhere, started out pretty much every spring going south along the Tigris river.
 Then the army would cross to the Euphrates and follow that upstream until it got home again to Assur, around the end of the summer.

 Along the way the soldiers collected whatever they liked: cloth, gold, pearls, artwork, or slaves.
 Assyrian inscriptions call this “tribute”, but people either gave it in order to keep from being attacked, or the Assyrian soldiers attacked them and took it anyway.
 These plundering expeditions continued more or less every year for hundreds of years, down to Assurnasirpal’s reign in the 800s BC.

-Assurnasirpal’s son Shalmaneser III decided to expand the Assyrian empire even more.
-He took the plundering expeditions even further west, where he first met the Jewish kingdoms of Israel and Judah.
-At first they resisted him successfully, but by the 830s Shalmaneser seems to have placed pro-Assyrian Jews on the thrones of both kingdoms.
+At first the Jews resisted Shalmaneser successfully, but by the 830s Shalmaneser seems to have placed pro-Assyrian Jews on the thrones of both kingdoms.
 We guess that he collected tribute as well.

 Mesopotamia, by Pamela Service (1998).
 Down to the Persian conquest of the area.

 Find Out About Mesopotamia: What Life Was Like in Ancient Sumer, Babylon and Assyria, by Lorna Oakes (2004).

 Ancient Mesopotamians, by Elena Gambino (2000).
 Retellings of Mesopotamian stories and lots of context.

 Ancient Near Eastern History and Culture, by William H. Stiebing (2002).
 Expensive, and hard to read, but it’s a good up to date account.